Immanuel Missionary Church

 The Immanuel Missionary Church originally had two districts, an Eastern District and Western District.
 In 2015, the Western District of Immanuel Missionary Church merged with God's Missionary Church, while the Eastern District of Immanuel Missionary Church unanimously voted not to do so citing the desire to uphold its traditional holiness standards as well as the Holiness Methodist Pacifist doctrine of nonresistance, which it sees as being given by Jesus.

-The Immanuel Missionary Church was affiliated with Peoples Bible College in Colorado Springs until its closure in May 1994.
+The Immanuel Missionary Church was affiliated with Immanuel Missionary College in Shoals, Indiana until its closure in 1986; it was also affiliated with Peoples Bible College in Colorado Springs until its closure in May 1994.
 The choir of God's Bible School and College is noted to tour at Immanuel Missionary Church congregations.

 The official organ of the Immanuel Missionary Church is The Immanuel Missionary.
-The connextion's Singing Hills Camp Meeting occurs annually in Indiana.
+The connexion's Singing Hills Camp Meeting occurred annually in Shoals, Indiana, and since 2023, now takes place at Wesleyan Holiness Campground in Springfield, Illinois.
 The Immanuel Missionary Church has congregations in Indiana, Florida, Missouri, Oklahoma, Colorado, among other parts of the world.

 With respect to ecumenism, some members of the Immanuel Missionary Church participate in the Interchurch Holiness Convention.